leandroagudelo189/jekyll-now/about.md

 ### Computational Projects

-- Unsupervised deep learning
+- Autoencoders for interrogation of regulatory networks
+- Self-organizing maps for interrogation of regulatory networks
+- CNN for organelle detection
-- Interrogation of KAT-enzymes overlaving gene networks for pathway-inference
+- Interrogation of KAT-enzymes overlapping gene networks for pathway-inference
 - Multi-omic approach to understand the role of kynurenine metabolism in obesity and diabetes
 - Prediction of GPR35 gene behaviour based on co-expressed molecular networks
 - Analysis of transcriptomic profile of immune cells specialized in type-2 immune responses: ILC2, T-regs and M2 macrophages